GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 ### Italics are slightly different

-The way that Italics are handled in variable fonts is interesting, as there are two difference approaches.
-Typefaces like Helvetica or Roboto have interpolation compatible contours, so their Roman and Italic styles can be interpolated between and the **Slant** axis can be used to get from Roman to Italic.
+The way that italics are handled in variable fonts is interesting, as there are two different approaches.
+Typefaces like Helvetica or Roboto have interpolation-compatible contours, so their Roman and Italic styles can be interpolated between and the **Slant** axis can be used to get from Roman to Italic.

 Other typefaces (such as Garamond, Baskerville, or Bodoni) have Roman and Italic